tracer-x/tracer-x.github.io/Wiki.md

-This wiki aims to summarize the class diagrams for the main library packages in TracerX that is built upon KLEE repository.
+This wiki aims to summarize the class diagrams for the main library packages in TracerX that is built upon KLEE (version 1.0) repository.

 ## 1. Overview